Alan Ayckbourn: Early career and acting

-On leaving school, Ayckbourn’s theatrical career began immediately, when his French master introduced him to Sir Donald Wolfit.
+On leaving school, Ayckbourn's theatrical career began immediately, when his French master introduced him to Sir Donald Wolfit.
 Ayckbourn joined Wolfit on tour to the Edinburgh Festival Fringe as an acting assistant stage manager (a role that involved both acting and stage management) for three weeks.
 His first experiences on the professional stage were various roles in The Strong are Lonely by Fritz Hochwälder.
-In the following year, Ayckbourn appeared in six other plays at the Connaught Theatre, Worthing and the Thorndike theatre, Leatherhead.
+In the following year, Ayckbourn appeared in six other plays at the Connaught Theatre, Worthing and the Thorndike theatre, Leatherhead where Hazel Vincent Wallace employed him as both an actor and an assistant stage manager.

 In 1957, Ayckbourn was employed by the director Stephen Joseph at the Library Theatre, Scarborough, the predecessor to the modern Stephen Joseph Theatre.
 Again, his role was initially as acting stage manager.
 This employment led to Ayckbourn's first professional script commission, in 1958.
 When he complained about the quality of a script he was performing, Joseph challenged him to write a better one.
 The result was The Square Cat, written under the pseudonym Roland Allen and first performed in 1959.
 In this play, Ayckbourn himself played the character of Jerry Watiss.

 In 1962, after thirty-four appearances in plays at the Library Theatre, including four of his own, Ayckbourn moved to Stoke-on-Trent to help set up the Victoria Theatre (now the New Vic), where he appeared in a further eighteen plays.
 His final appearance in one of his own plays was as the Crimson Gollywog in the disastrous children's play Christmas v Mastermind.
 He left the Stoke company in 1964, officially to commit his time to the London production of Mr. Whatnot, but reportedly because was having trouble working with the artistic director, Peter Cheeseman.
 By now, his career as a writer was coming to fruition and his acting career was sidelined.

 His final role on stage was as Jerry in Two for the Seesaw by William Gibson, at the Civic Theatre in Rotherham.
 He was left stranded on stage because Heather Stoney (his future wife) was unable to re-appear due to her props not being ready for use.
 This led to his conclusion that acting was more trouble than it was worth.
 The assistant stage manager on the production, Bill Kenwright, would go on to become one of the UK's most successful producers.